Richard Falley Jr.: Early life

 Falley was born on January 31, 1740, in St. George, Maine.
 He was the son of Richard and Anna (Lamb) Falley.
 His father was born on Guernsey, but was reputedly kidnapped as a boy and brought to Nova Scotia.

 Career

 At age 16, Falley joined the Provincial Army and was among those captured by Native Americans at the surrender of Fort Edward.
 He was taken to Montreal and adopted into the tribe.
 Later he was ransomed from the tribe by a woman for 16 gallons of rum and returned to Westfield.
 He later joined Captain Park’s company as an ensign and commanded a company at the Battle of Bunker Hill where his 14-year-old son, Frederick, served there as a drummer, and reportedly "drummed all through the fight."
 During the American Revolution, Falley made guns for the Continental Army at an armory at the foot of Tekoa Mountain in Montgomery, Massachusetts.
-He was for many years superintendent of the Armory at Springfield, Massachusetts.
+For many years he supported the Arsenal as Master Armorer and later the Armory at Springfield, Massachusetts.